Exit Search

 • Give your dog a semi-annual detox with LiverTune to help eliminate toxins and heavy metals.

 • Minimize the number of vaccines, while keeping your dog safe.
-For more info, click here.
+Check out the safer vaccination protocol I recommend for puppies and adult dogs.

 • Ensure that your dog’s neck is checked regularly by a physiotherapist, animal osteopath, or chiropractor.